 “Books of the Sacred Scriptures cannot be published unless they have been approved either by the Apostolic See or by the conference of bishops;Code of Cannon Law 825 § 1. (c) 1983

 Pope Innocent III initiated the Albigensian crusades in France.
-They were supported by kingdoms looking to expand their own lands and a military told they were committing an act of penance and would receive forgiveness for sins.
+They were supported by kingdoms looking to expand their own lands and a military told they were committing an act of penance and would receive forgiveness for sins, and the assets of those whom they killed to boot.
 During the Albigensian Crusade, the Council of Toulouse issued twenty articles dealing with heretics which included the prohibition of possessing the Bible.

 “We prohibit also that the laity should be permitted to have the books of the Old or New Testament;… we most strictly forbidCanon 14.
 Council of Toulouse, 1229 A.D.